Navaneeth-R-Krishnan/thirtysixstudio/README.md

 ## Live Demo

-You can check out the live demo of the project by visiting [thirtysixstudio-eta.vercel.app](#).
+You can check out the live demo of the project by visiting [thirtysixstudio-eta.vercel.app](#)

 ## Installation